junyoung-sim/deepcpp/README.md

+# DeepCPP

+DeepCPP is a simple deep learning framework in C++ built from scratch that intends to provide easily configurable and deployable models for various application-specific needs.

 ## Multi-Layer Perceptron (Deep Neural Network)

-This framework allows easily configurable and deployable multi-layer perceptrons, also known as deep neural networks.
-The following is a general implementation guideline:
+The following is a general guideline for implementing multi-layer perceptrons, also known as deep neural networks.

 ```cpp
 #include "../lib/mlp.hpp"